zelmario/Big-hole/README.md

 3. Install dependencies: `pip install -r requeriments.txt`
 4. Make the decoder executable: `chmod +x ftdc_decoder`
 5. Make the script executable: `chmod +x bighole.sh`
-6. Run the script: `./bighole.sh /home/any_directory/diagnostic.data/`
+6. Run the script with the diagnostic data as argument: `./bighole.sh /home/any_directory/diagnostic.data/`

 ## Usage
 The script will decode all the diagnostic data files and launch two docker containers, InfluxDB and Grafana